 In the case of silicone gel implants, the material stays close to the breast implant.
 There have been no proven side effects from contact in the body with the gel matrix.
-As there is little change in the breast with an implant leak or rupture, the FDA has recommended MRI examination periodically to examine the integrity of the implants.
-If a leak is identified, the breast implant can be replaced through the previous incision with minimal discomfort and time off from work.
+Because leaks can be harder to notice with gel implants, the FDA recommends occasional MRI’s to monitor the implants.
+If you experience a leak, the implant can easily be replaced through the original incision.

 Q: What is a capsule or capsular contracture?

 Q: Can I lose nipple sensation?

-A: Yes, but this is very rare, with complete and permanent loss of sensation occurring in 1% or less of patients.
-Many women will experience a transient change in nipple sensation but this usually returns to normal within 6-18 months following surgery.
+A: Yes, but this is very rare, with complete and permanent loss of sensation occurring in 1% or fewer of patients.
+Many women experience a change in nipple sensation, but it usually returns to normal within 6-18 months of surgery.

 Q: Can I breastfeed?

-A: Although scarring may affect a woman’s ability to breastfeed, most women can breastfeed after breast augmentation with either saline or silicone gel implants*.
-It is also important to note that milk from a breast that has undergone augmentation is safe for the child.
+A: In rare instances, scarring may limit a woman’s ability to breastfeed.
+It is important to note that milk from a breast that has undergone augmentation is safe for a child.

 Q: What type of anesthesia is used?